Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Disha

-Yeah, so my question is just on.
-The BLDC side, I think currently around 50%.
-Right.
-And you mentioned that we’re targeting to get this up to 45%.
-So what’s the timeline there?
+Yeah.
+So, my question is just on the BLDC side.
+I think currently, we’re around 50%, right?
+And you mentioned that we are targeting to get this up to 45%.
+So what’s the time line there?

 Ravindra Singh Negi

-So Shisha said, you know, bldc we’ve grown by 30% on the premium, which is a mix of BLDC, decorative and non BLDC premium.
+So, Disha, I said, BLDC, we’ve grown by 30% on the premium, which is a mix of BLDC, decorative and non-BLDC premium.
 We’re currently at our greater than 30%.
 That’s where we’re looking at 45%.
-Obviously we want to do it as soon as possible, even at couple of.
-Years,
+Obviously, we want to do it as soon as possible, maybe next couple of years.

 Disha